1966 Giro d'Italia: Classification leadership

 One leader's jersey was worn during the 1966 Giro d'Italia.
 The leader of the general classification – calculated by adding the stage finish times of each rider – wore a pink jersey.
 This classification is the most important of the race, and its winner is considered as the winner of the Giro.
 There were no time bonuses in 1966.

 For the points classification, which awarded no jersey to its leader, cyclists were given points for finishing a stage in the top 15, with a points system copied from the Tour de France.
 The classification was also known as the Trofeo Uomo Dreher.
 There was no jersey associated to this classification yet.

 A major secondary classification was the mountains classification.
 In this ranking, points were won by reaching the summit of a climb ahead of other cyclists.
 The climbs were ranked in first and second categories.

 There was also a classification for intermediate sprints, where riders scored 15, 10 and 5 points at each intermediate sprint.

 Although no jersey was awarded, there was also one classification for the teams.
-Here riders scored points for their teams for a high stage finish, leading the general classification, or beging amongst the first riders at a mountain pass or intermediate sprint.
+Here riders scored points for their teams for a high stage finish, leading the general classification, or begin amongst the first riders at a mountain pass or intermediate sprint.